ExistensialReset/flowmosr/core/RESOURCE_METRIC_STANDARDS.md

 ---

-## XV.
+## XVI.
 INTERPRETATION & FLEXIBILITY IN DIVERSE CLIMATES

 The numerical standards in this document are global minima.
 They are designed to be achievable under most conditions, but local variations in climate, infrastructure, and culture may require adaptation.